amanna13/Lumos/README.md

 ### Core Technologies Used:
 - Frontend: Ether Js, React Js
-- Backend: Solidity, Hardhat, Java, Springboot, Maven
+- Backend: Solidity, Hardhat, Java, Springboot, Apache Maven
 - Database: MongoDB
 - APIs: REST API
-- Hosting: Render
+- Backend Hosting: Render

 ### Sponsor Technologies Used (if any):
 - [✅] **Groq:** _How you used Groq_